Dr. Judy Williams, Department Head

 - No student will be recommended for certification until the student has been admitted to the Teacher Education Program.
 Any student who does not complete a degree and certification plan within six years or who changes to another degree plan will automatically be dropped from teacher education.
 The student must reapply for admission into teacher education and must complete current admission and program requirements.

-- Student teaching must be completed in residence at a public school accredited by the Texas Education Agency (TEA) or other school approved by TEA.
+- Student teaching must be completed in residence at a public sschool accredited by the Texas Education Agency (TEA) or other school approved by TEA.

 - Any student who drops or fails student teaching is dropped automatically from the program and must reapply for entrance into teacher education.
 The student will be required to appear before an appeals committee which must approve the application before the student may be readmitted.

-An individual with a previously earned bachelor’s degree may gain initial certification through WT’s Panhandle Alternative Certification for Educators (PACE) program.
-See wtamu.edu/pace for additional information.
+An individual lwith a previously earned bachelor’s degree may gain initial certification through one of WT’s alternative certification programs.
+See wtamu.edu/altcert for additional information.

 For information about master’s degree programs in education, refer to the “Graduate Catalog.”